 Managing Transactions & Cards

 Managing your card transactions is similar to personal online banking.
 It is simple process and the software is easy to use.
-Each time you use your card the transaction will post to an account which has been established for you in Intellilink.
+Each time you use your card the transaction will post to an online account which has been established for you in the VISA/PNC solution.
 You will have been provided with access information.
 You are responsible for logging into your account regularly and taking one or more of the following steps:

 - Acknowledging that the transaction was initiated by you